LearnPress/learnpress/readme.txt

 == Changelog ==

+= 4.2.8.7.1 (2025-06-25) =
+~ Fixed: get courses assign to co-instructor on the single instructor page.
+~ Fixed: unset value of some key auto increment when insert data to tables lp_section_items, lp_sections.
+~ Fixed: error sort by on list courses has a mask.
+~ Fixed: permission for instructor when edit curriculum's course.
+~ Update: show 'featured' label on Single Course, List Courses page.
+~ Tweak: image course block Gutenberg.

 = 4.2.8.7 (2025-06-17) =
 ~ Fixed: error 404 with link profile tab, link lesson with Polylang v3.7 and higher.
 ~ Fixed: error enroll many courses can make server hang by send mail on background.